hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 mooney!

-*Calculation tips.* You might be wondering if it's really possible to calculate geometric averages without a calculator.
+*Calculation tips.* You might be wondering if it's really possible to calculate geometric averages on the back of a napkin.
-It is, but there is a trick to doing it.
+With a few tricks, it is easy!
 First of all, let's write the numbers we want to average in scientific
 notation: